 In recent years, significant clusters of occupational disease have emerged in various parts of the province.
 As well, new occupational disease cluster cases continue to flow into the WSIB.
 Occupational disease cases are complex, resource-intensive, and require specialized staff expertise.
 Clusters usually contain large numbers of cases and are often high profile.
+These cases are expected to continue to exert pressure on the OWA in 2022-2023 and beyond.
+OWA will carefully monitor demand for services and allocate resources accordingly.

 Occupational disease is an important and growing priority within the occupational health and safety and workplace insurance systems and for key stakeholders.
-The way in which the system adjudicates and compensates such cases has recently been the subject of a review by Dr. Paul Demers.
-It is not yet known the extent to which this could impact the OWA's operations, but we will continue to monitor the situation and respond as required.
+The way the system adjudicates and compensates such cases was recently the subject of a review by Dr. Paul Demers.
+Drawing on the recommendations of the Demers report, the WSIB has developed an Occupational Disease Strategy to help achieve a more responsive and sustainable approach to occupational disease policy and decision-making.
+This includes the establishment of a Scientific Advisory Table on Occupational Disease to support occupational disease policy development.
+It is anticipated that the WSIB will develop a framework for reviewing policies relating to occupational disease, which will include consultations with stakeholders.
+It is not yet known the extent to which these developments could impact the OWA's operations, but we will continue to monitor the situation and respond as required.